General Charles Lefebvre-Desnouettes: Unhappy in Alabama

 The Emperor was at Saint-Cloud when he received General Lefebvre-Desnouettes, who had escaped from England.
 The Emperor was at dinner.
 He received him rather coldly at first, and reproached him with having sacrificed his chasseurs in the affair at Benavente.
 The general defended himself as well as he could, and then told his experiences from the time he had been made prisoner till his return to France.
 I think I recollect that it was an English lady who aided his escape.
 The result of the general’s visit was that the Emperor restored him to the command of his chasseurs.
 At St. Helena an English officer who had been at Waterloo said, in speaking of the chasseurs of the Guard, that they had been the admiration of the English troops who were opposed to them, and he added, ‘These valiant soldiers were so many lions; they were commanded by General Lefebvre-Desnouettes.’
 (2)

 Lefebvre-Desnouettes fought in the Russian campaign, during which he was wounded.
 He left the campaign when Napoleon did, following the latter’s carriage back to Paris in a little sleigh.
 In 1813-14, he commanded the Guard cavalry throughout the campaigns in Germany and France.
-When Napoleon bid farewell to the Old Guard at Fontainebleau after his 1814 abdication, he embraced Lefebvre-Desnouettes as representing them all.
+When Napoleon bid farewell to the Old Guard at Fontainebleau after his 1814 abdication, he embraced Lefebvre-Desnouettes as representing all of the Guard.

 Lefebvre-Desnouettes was well treated by Louis XVIII during the First Restoration.
 However, upon learning of Napoleon’s escape from Elba in 1815, Lefebvre-Desnouettes went with Charles Lallemand to La Fère to attempt to seize the arsenal for Napoleon.
 When the plan was found out, Lefebvre-Desnouettes traveled to Compiègne and tried to bring his regiment over to Napoleon.
 This also failed.